1. DEFINITIONS AND INTERPRETATION

 5.2.3.
 If the Counterparty is required to make a disclosure in the circumstances contemplated by Clauses 5.2.2(a), 5.2.2(b), or 5.2.2(e) of the General Terms, it shall, before making such disclosure, to the extent it is permitted to do so by Law or the Country Law and to the extent it is reasonably practicable to do so, notify Yango of such disclosure and consult with Yango and take into account Yango’s requirements as to the timing, content, and manner of making the disclosure (except for disclosure for legal or regulatory reasons where the disclosure is made to a regulatory body only in the ordinary course of its supervisory function).

 5.2.4.
-If a Party has, whether intentionally, unintentionally, or otherwise, disclosed the Confidential Information in the circumstances when it has not been permitted to do it pursuant to the Agreement, that Party shall pay to the other Party actual damages sustained by damages sustained by that other Party for each instance of such non-permitted disclosure within ten (10) calendar days upon the receipt of a Written Notice from the other Party.
+If a Party has, whether intentionally, unintentionally, or otherwise, disclosed the Confidential Information in the circumstances when it has not been permitted to do it pursuant to the Agreement, that Party shall pay to the other Party actual damages sustained by that other Party for each instance of such non-permitted disclosure within ten (10) calendar days upon the receipt of a Written Notice from the other Party.

 5.3.
 The obligations of the Parties under this Section 5 shall be in full force and effect during the term of the Agreement and continue for a period of three (3) years from the date of termination of the Agreement.